-8. CORPORATE GOVERNANCE
+7. CORPORATE GOVERNANCE

-The operations of TECDEN are directed by the Board of Directors which meets a minimum of 4 times per year.
+The operations of TECDEN are directed by the Board of Directors which meets at a minimum of 4 times per year.
 The number, powers and proceedings governing the role and conduct of Directors are as laid out in the Organisation's Constitution.
-The Board of Directors aims to have a minimum of 8 members.
+The Board of Directors aims to have a minimum of 7 members plus the Executive Director who acts as the secretary.